theo-armour/2022/pages/arts-sciences-wikipedia/improv.md

 > I don't recommend you agree with everyone in your life, but I challenge you to come from a place of "yes" and keep an open mind.
 Try to understand where others are coming from before discrediting them as "crazy" or "stupid."
 "No" should be a last resort, and respect what others create.

 > **2\.
-"Yes" isn't enough, you must "yes, and…" Add to the discussion.** In the example above, the second person did not just say, "Yes we're at the beach," she said, "I can't wait to get in the water, I hope it's not too cold."
+"Yes" isn't enough, you must "yes, and..."
+Add to the discussion.** In the example above, the second person did not just say, "Yes we're at the beach," she said, "I can't wait to get in the water, I hope it's not too cold."
 This statement adds value to the scene.
 Now the audience knows it's cold and that we plan to enjoy the ocean as opposed to looking for gold or taking a yoga class.

 > To me, this rule challenges you to contribute.
 Whether you are developing an ad campaign or deciding where to eat dinner, put your neck out there, give your thoughts and have a say.
 Two minds are always better than one.

 > **3\.
 Make statements.** Have confidence.
 When you say something, mean it and stand behind it.
 How convincing would this proposal be in an improv scene: "I love you?
 I want you to marry me?
 I think I want to spend the rest of my life with you?"
 Let's just say if he said that to me, he would not be putting a ring on it!
 > If you have something to say, don't be apologetic, don't be shy, don't second-guess yourself, be confident.
 >
-> Because at the end of the day….
+> Because at the end of the day...
 >
 > **4\.
 There are no mistakes!** Some of the best improvisation scenes come from miscommunications.
 Audiences love seeing actors fight their way out of a confusing, messy scene.
 For instance, if an actor is clearly on a baseball field holding a bat and chewing tobacco, and the other actor says, "Stop spitting on my new hardwood floors, and what's that in your hand?" the audience is instantly hooked to see how the "baseball player" will justify his behavior without breaking the scene.

 ### [Tina Fey's Rules For Improv...And the WorkPlace]( http://www.mycareertopia.com/tina-feys-rules-for-improv-and-the-workplace/ )

-> "Theater Games are a process applicable to any field, discipline, or subject matter which creates a place where full participation, communication, and transformation can take place." — Viola Spolin
+> "Theater Games are a process applicable to any field, discipline, or subject matter which creates a place where full participation, communication, and transformation can take place." - Viola Spolin
 >
 > In business, it pays to have the qualities of an improvisationist.
 Respect.
 Create.
 Contribute.
 Adapt.